yidas/codeigniter-model/README.md

 ### Table Names

-You may specify a custom table by defining a table property on your model:
+You may specify a custom table name by defining a table property on your model:

 ```php
 class Post_model extends BaseModel